-Previously, neither the included text nor the dollar card was written to disk if the dollar in column 1.
-Both the included text and the dollar card were written to disk if the sign was dollar sign was in column 2.
+Previously, neither the included text nor the dollar card was written to disk if the sign was in column 1.
+Both the included text and the dollar card were written to disk if the dollar sign was in column 2.